DTaft64/.cursor-tutor/README.md

 - Batch operations for reading/writing
 - Efficient data processing using reduce()
 - Minimized API calls
+- Try to put all Functions in one bigger Function for refrence optemization

 ## Maintenance
 - Sheet names must match exactly: "Form Responses 1" and "Attendance Output DO NOT TOUCH"